-Liberty: 1.
-Exemption from slavery, bondage, imprisonment, or control of another.
-2. Freedom from external restraint or compulsion.
+1. Exemption from slavery, bondage, imprisonment, or 2.
+Freedom from external restraint control of another. compulsion.

 Freedom: Quality or state of being free; as liberation from slavery, imprisonment or restraint.

 Webster's Dictionary

 Liberty: 1.
 The condition of being not subject to restrictions or control.
 The right to act in a manner of one's own choosing.
-2. The state of not being in confinement or servitude.
+The state of not being in confinement or servitude.
 Freedom: The condition of being free of restraints.